Enter your email address to subscribe to this blog and receive notifications of new posts by email.

 We are born into a familia that can rarely give us all we require to grow into our full vibrant selves.
-If I had been told that, I would have saved myself years of resentment and grief, years of trying to squeeze blood from a stone.
-When I did awaken to this reality, I saw how my life has been filled with people who were my familia de aqua, people who came around when I required a lifeboat to take me to shore.
+If I had been told that earlier in life, I would have saved myself years of resentment and grief, years of trying to squeeze love from a blood stone.
+When I did awaken to this reality, I saw my life has been filled with people who were my familia de aqua, people who came around when I required a lifeboat to take me to shore.
 We were born to be raised en comunidad, not in nuclear family silos that breed scarcity and competition.
 Many spiritual paths understand this and fight to teach this amid the “rugged individualism” of the US culture, seeing relations as a broad notion that signifies connection with all beings.

 When I was very young, Gloria was the first person that brought water to my parched corazón.
 She was raised by my mom’s tía and should have been introduced to us as our aunt.
 My mom didn’t do that so I didn’t realize for years she was my relation, even if not by blood.
 She struggled under the harsh judgement of my parents, but her indomitable spirit and cariño seeded love in my heart and allowed me to play and feel delight as a little girl and now as a woman.